 The NCI GDC is more than just a data repository; it is a cancer analysis system that continues to evolve by encouraging independent groups such as clinical research consortia, companies, and advocacy organizations to contribute their own cancer genomic data to the GDC.
 Submitters can use GDC tools to analyze their data and compare their results with other data sets in the GDC.
 Within 6 months, contributed data are made available to qualified researchers, thereby expanding the genomic and clinical data available to the cancer research community, deepening our understanding of cancer mechanisms and enabling advances in cancer diagnosis and treatment.

 The GDC will also house data from a new era of NCI programs that will sequence the DNA of patients enrolled in NCI clinical trials.
 These datasets will lead to a much deeper understanding of which therapies are most effective for individual cancer patients.

-With each new addition, such as that from Foundation Medicine, Inc. and others, the GDC will evolve into a smarter, more comprehensive knowledge base that will foster important discoveries in cancer research and increase the success of cancer treatment for patients.
+With each new addition, the GDC will evolve into a smarter, more comprehensive knowledge base that will foster important discoveries in cancer research and increase the success of cancer treatment for patients.

 This NCI initiative is being built and managed by the University of Chicago Center for Data Intensive Science, in collaboration with the Ontario Institute for Cancer Research and under a subcontract with Leidos Biomedical Research.